Xinjiang internment camps: Camp facilities

 In urban areas, most of the camps are converted from existing vocational schools, CCP schools, ordinary schools or other official buildings, while in suburban or rural areas the majority of camps were specially built for the purposes of re-education.
 These camps are guarded by armed forces or special police and equipped with prison-like gates, surrounding walls, security fences, surveillance systems, watchtowers, guard rooms, and facilities for armed police.
+The Xinjiang Zhongtai Group is running some of the reeducation camps and uses reallocated workers in their facilities.

 While there is no public, verifiable data for the number of camps, there have been various attempts to document suspected camps based on satellite imagery and government documents.
 On 15 May 2017, Jamestown Foundation, a Washington, DC-based think tank, released a list of 73 government bids related to re-education facilities.
 On 1 November 2018, the Australian Strategic Policy Institute (ASPI) reported on suspected camps in 28 locations.
 On 29 November 2018, Reuters and Earthrise Media reported 39 suspected camps.
 The East Turkistan National Awakening Movement reported an even larger numbers of camps.

 In a 2018 report from US government-funded Radio Free Asia, Awat County (Awati) was said to have three re-education camps.
 An RFA listener provided a copy of a "confidentiality agreement" requiring re-education camp detainees to not discuss the workings of the camps, and said local residents were instructed to tell members of re-education camp inspection teams visiting No. 2 Re-education Camp that there was only one camp in the county.
 The RFA listener also said the No. 2 Re-education Camp had transferred thousands of detainees and removed barbed wire from the perimeter of the camp walls.

+Satellite analysis by Spain-based GMV showed that internment facilities in Xinjiang underwent significant expansion during 2017 and 2018.
+Using publicly available satellite imagery, GMV assessed 101 suspected sites linked to the region's re-education camp system, identifying 44 as highly likely to have been security facilities based on features such as perimeter fencing and watchtowers.
+The analysis revealed a sharp increase in both the number and scale of new constructions beginning in 2017, with a continued trend in 2018 toward larger facilities, despite a slight decline in the number of new projects.
+Overall, the secure area of the 44 sites expanded by approximately 440 hectares since 2003, reflecting a substantial increase in infrastructure associated with the detention of Uyghurs and other Muslim minorities.